bondress/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - src does not need to be null-terminated if it contains n or more bytes.

 **2-strncpy.c** is a C function that copies a string.
 It works exactly like strncpy.

+**3-strcmp.c** is a C function that compares two strings.
+It works exactly like strcmp.